James Watt (Royal Navy officer): Career

 He started work as a house surgeon at Ashington Hospital, Northumberland and as resident medical officer at Princess Mary Maternity Hospital, Newcastle upon Tyne.
 When the Second World War started he joined the Royal Navy, spending most of the time in the Far East, the North Atlantic and the Pacific.
 When the war finished he continued his medical career at Guy's Hospital, London and the Royal Victoria Hospital, Newcastle-upon-Tyne, but then rejoined the Navy as a surgical specialist.

 Posted initially to Royal Naval Hospital, Haslar, he also saw service in Korea, Northern Ireland and Hong Kong.
 He was promoted to Consultant in Surgery in 1956 and became the first joint Professor of Naval Surgery in 1965 with the rank of Surgeon Captain.
 He became a Surgeon Rear-Admiral when appointed Dean of Naval Medicine and Medical Officer in charge of the Institute of Naval Medicine in 1969 and was further promoted to Surgeon Vice-Admiral when appointed Medical Director-General of the Navy.
-He was knighted KBE in 1975.
+He was knighted KBE in the 1975 New Year Honours, and retired from the navy in March 1977.

 He was elected President of the Medical Society of London (1980–81) and President of the Royal Society of Medicine (1982-1984).

 Watt was President of the Smeatonian Society of Civil Engineers for 1996.
 He was also the President of the Smeatonian Society of History at the University of Calgary.

 He was a visiting fellow at University House, the Australian National University, Canberra.